-Under the provisions of Title IX of the Education Amendments of 1972 (as amended), the University has designated Toni Hindsman, Director of Employment Diversity & Inclusion, as its Title IX Coordinator.
+Under the provisions of Title IX of the Education Amendments of 1972 (as amended), the University has designated Qiana Watson as its Title IX Coordinator.
 Yolanda Alvarez, Associate Dean of Students, serves as the Deputy Title IX Coordinator.
-Ms. Hindsman is responsible for addressing gender-based misconduct (including sexual harassment and sexual assault) complaints filed against university employees or third-party vendors.
+Ms. Watson is responsible for addressing gender-based misconduct (including sexual harassment and sexual assault) complaints filed against university employees or third-party vendors.
 Ms. Alvarez is responsible for addressing gender-based misconduct complaints filed against students.
-Ms. Hindsman’s office is located at 150 Clove Road, Little Falls, N.J. in the Overlook Corporate Campus; her telephone number is 973-655-4160.
+Ms. Watson’s office is located at 150 Clove Road, Little Falls, N.J. in the Overlook Corporate Campus.
 Ms. Alvarez’s office is located in the Student Center, Room 400, and her telephone number is 973-655-7543.

 You may access more information regarding the processes by which to file internal complaints involving gender-based conduct at Gender Based Conduct Policy & Procedures.